algosup/2022-Project-Artificial-Intelligence-Group-E/Documents/Technical Specification.md

 We cancelled the idea of using an Arduino device , due to a lack of storage on the Arduino device, which was not enough for us to be able to do an efficient model with the free space on it.

 ### Plan
+ - Week 1

+During the first week , the objectives will be to do the documents and find information about IA and how we'll succed in this project

+ - Weeks 2 and 3

+After , we'll take 2 weeks to find a databases that we can use and also find the best format that we needed.

+ - Weeks 4 ,  5 and  6

+For the weeks 4 , 5 and 6 , we'll look for the best solutions to process the data , what kind of data we'll use to train the data and which one was the best for our utiliti

+ - Weeks 7 and 8

+During the weeks 7 and 8 , we'll to the time to find the best model and also to setup the device to be able to use the model and detect the voice.

+ - Week 9

+The last week we'll take the time to prepare the presentation and depend of how the project will be but maybe change some things that don't work.

 ### Measuring Impact